MewsSystems/gitbook-connector-api/webhooks/wh-general.md

 Each General Webhook message corresponds to a single property or enterprise integration, identified by `EnterpriseId` and `IntegrationId` in the request body.
 You will receive events for all the properties you are integrated with, and can identify each one from this information.

-The message encapsulates all events occurring at the same time which belong to event types to which you have subscribed.
+The message encapsulates all events occurring at the same time which relate to entities to which you have subscribed.
-For example, if you are interested in reservations you will subscribe to `ServiceOrderUpdated` events (a reservation is a type of Service Order) and you may receive multiple `ServiceOrderUpdated` events in one Webhook message, each for a different Service Order / Reservation.
+For example, if you are interested in reservations you will subscribe to Service Order events (a reservation is a type of Service Order) and you may receive multiple `ServiceOrderUpdated` events in one Webhook message, each for a different Service Order / Reservation.

 Each event includes the type of event and the unique identifier for the related entity, e.g. a `Customer Added` event would also include the Customer ID.
 To obtain details about the entity, you then need to call the corresponding API operation using that identifier, e.g. in the case of `Customer Added` you would call [Get all customers](../operations/customers.md#get-all-customers) with the Customer ID.